marko-lohert/Workshop-Advanced-Debugging-in-Visual-Studio-2019/README.md

 Workshop has two parts, each 120 minutes long.
 In total 240 minutes.

 **Note:
-In order to show debugging techniques, a number of bugs has been added to a demo application in a separate branch BugsIncludedForDebuggingWorkshop.**
+In order to show debugging techniques, a number of bugs has been added to demo applications in a separate branch BugsIncludedForDebuggingWorkshop.**

 On main branch these bugs are not present.